-The Agency shall have the right and the obligation to ensure that safeguards will be applied, in accordance with the terms of this Agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of Canada, under its jurisdiction or carried out under its control anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices.
+The Agency shall have the right and the obligation to ensure that safeguards will be applied, in accordance with the terms of this Agreement, on all source or special fissionable material in all peaceful nuclear activities within the territory of Norway, under its jurisdiction or carried out under its control anywhere, for the exclusive purpose of verifying that such material is not diverted to nuclear weapons or other nuclear explosive devices.

-CO-OPERATION BETWEEN CANADA AND THE AGENCY
+CO-OPERATION BETWEEN NORWAY AND THE AGENCY

-The Government of Canada and the Agency shall co-operate to facilitate the implementation of the safeguards provided for in this Agreement.
+Norway and the Agency shall co-operate to facilitate the implementation of the safeguards provided for in this Agreement.